 8) Leave dry clothes and a towel in the car

 Bring dry clothes and towels for you and your kiddo and leave them in the car.
-If you do fall in the water, it’s not fun to drive home wet.
+If you do fall in the water or get a downpour of rain, it’s not fun to drive home wet.
 If you pack the dry clothes in a plastic shopping bag, you can use the plastic shopping bag for your wet clothes to prevent them from making puddles in your car.

 9) “Why is the water so heavy?”